vesparny/statty/README.md

 ## This solution

-`Statty` is meant to be used to manage app-wide state and you can think of it as a simpliefied simplified version of Redux.
+`Statty` is meant to be used to manage app-wide state and you can think of it as a simpliefied version of Redux.

 It [safely](https://medium.com/@mweststrate/how-to-safely-use-react-context-b7e343eff076) leverages context to expose application state to children, along with a function to update it when needed.

+The update function acts like Redux dispatch, but instead of an action, it take an `updater` function as a parameter that returns the new state.

+This way it's easy to write testable updaters and to organize them as you prefer, without having to write boilerplate.

 ## Table of Contents